I. Match the words and their transcriptions. Two transcriptions are extra.

 Incorrect Answers: 0

 VIII.
 Place the sentences below in a chain to get a coherent [=связный] text.
-Two sentences are excess.
+Two sentences are extra.

 Your answer: